1991–92 Liverpool F.C. season: April

 It had been a long and hard route for Liverpool in the FA Cup, but they finally did get to the FA Cup final.
 The semi-final draw paired them with Second Division Portsmouth, and the game was still deadlock with 90 minutes on the clock.
 The Hampshire side went ahead in extra time, and only a late equaliser by Ronnie Whelan prevented a defeat which would have sent Portsmouth through to the first non top division final to take on fellow Second Division side Sunderland.

 Hours after the game, Liverpool manager Graeme Souness was rushed to hospital for an emergency triple heart bypass operation.
 He was still recovering in hospital eight days later when coach Ronnie Moran took charge of Liverpool for the FA Cup semi final replay, in which Portsmouth held the Reds to a goalless draw to force a penalty shoot-out which the Reds won.

 By April, everyone at Liverpool appeared to have conceded the league title for this season, and focused their minds on winning the FA Cup.
 After a five-match winless run in the league, the month ended with a 2–0 home win over Manchester United - a result which handed the title to Leeds United.

 May

 On 9 May 1992, Liverpool travelled to Wembley Stadium for the FA Cup final.
-Their opponents were Sunderland, the unfashionable Second Division side who had been unremarkable in the league but performed wonders in the FA Cup under interim manager Malcolm Crosby.
-There were hopes among Sunderland fans that they could achieve a repeat of their famous 1973 win over Leeds United and achieve a shock victory, but these were dispelled as goals from Ian Rush and Michael Thomas gave the Reds a 2–0 victory and their fifth FA Cup triumph.
+Their opponents were the 1973 FA Cup winners Sunderland of the Second Division, under interim manager Malcolm Crosby.
+Goals from Ian Rush and Michael Thomas gave the Reds a 2–0 victory and their fifth FA Cup triumph.